-Homelessness advice & housing options
+Homelessness advice and housing options

 Early intervention is the key to successfully prevent homelessness.